yameen07/star-notary/README.md

 Project Implementation : yameen khan

-The project is based on Udacity Nano degree BlockChain Developer Project3.

 In this project, you will build a Star Registry Service that allows users to claim ownership of their favorite star in the night sky using private blockchain.

 ## Steps to follow